 Marciana Gr.
 Z. 11 (379) contains the Acts, the catholics letters and the Pauline letters in Greek, Latin and Arabic.
 This is the only trilingual Greek, Latin and Arabic manuscript of the New Testament that we know about.
 It was made most likely in Sicily in the 12th century.

-HumaReC is a Vital-DH project@Vital-IT: it is developed at the Swiss Institute of Bioinformatics by an interdisciplinary collaboration between Digital Humanist researchers and researchers in bioinformatics and computer science.
+HumaReC is a DH+ project: it is developed at the Swiss Institute of Bioinformatics by an interdisciplinary collaboration between Digital Humanist researchers and researchers in bioinformatics and computer science.

 Team: Sara Schulthess | Anastasia Chasapi | Martial Sankar | Claire Clivaz